2021 marks the 900th anniversary of the foundation of Reading Abbey, once one of Europe’s largest royal monasteries, by King Henry I.

 The Abbey Quarter and Reading Museum now sit firmly at the heart of Reading’s cultural offer.
 Through conservation, interpretation and community collaboration, our ambitious project has reinvented the precinct of the Royal Monastery as the town’s main heritage destination.
 It is also set to be a major player on both the regional and national scene.

 We are proud of the impact of this work way beyond the Abbey’s walls.
 There is now a step change in how we view our history.
 We have provided a sense of place and pride for Reading’s diverse and expanding population.

-Our flagship event will be the Reading Water Fest on 19th June 2021.
-We’d also love to feature as many of our local arts and community groups as possible.
+Our flagship event was the Reading Water Fest on 19th June 2021.

 Below find the exciting Making of 'The Last Abbot' video shared by RABBLE.
-On the 900th year anniversary of the Abbey, RABBLE brings to life the extraordinary story of Reading’s Last Abbot which premiered in the Chapter House from 11 June to 3 July 2021.
+On the 900th year anniversary of the Abbey, RABBLE brought to life the extraordinary story of Reading’s Last Abbot which premiered in the Chapter House from 11 June to 3 July 2021.